 - Add all ingredients to a Boston Shaker with ice.

 - Shake well.
 Strain into a glass filled with ice.

 - Garnish with salt or lime slices as desired.
 Enjoy!

-Hope this helps you pick the perfect cocktail.
+Hope this helps you pick a cocktail that you truly enjoy.
 Cheers!